Wuppertaler

 after fixture researching, I found the perfect opportunity.

-another hot morning when I attempted to get myself together, the day after
+It was another hot morning when I attempted to get myself together, the day after

-Hendon’s heartbreaking Play Off Final defeat at Tooting against Dulwich Hamlet
+Hendon’s heartbreaking Playoff final defeat at Tooting against Dulwich Hamlet

 the previous day.
-Thankfully I’d done my planning and packed my bag over the
+Thankfully, I’d done my planning and packed my bag over the

 weekend!